 But earlier eras had a different relationship with death, particularly before the growth of secular beliefs within society.
 Many superstitions exist around graveyards and burial.
 Who hasn’t heard the saying “Someone walked over my grave” if they’ve randomly shivered for no reason?

 I’ve talked about deathly folklore before – I pointed out in my post about corpse roads that the body should leave the home feet-first.
-Ideally, they should be taken on a meandering route so their spirit can’t find the way back to their home to haunt the living.
+Ideally, mourners should take the body on a meandering route.
+That stops the spirit finding its way back to their home to haunt the living.
 Some believe that carrying the corpse in your own car is bad luck.
-Though that could have been put about by undertakers keen to preserve their business.
+Though undertakers could have put that about to preserve their business.

-There are certainly plenty of them!
-One of them concerns the orientation of the graves themselves.
+One of the biggest beliefs concerns the orientation of the graves themselves.
 After all, most graves lie east to west.
-According to Mary Ellen Stubb, sexton of Missoula Cemetery, the body should have its head to the west and its feet to the east.
+The body should have its head to the west and its feet to the east.
 That way the body faces the rising sun, and the final Judgment in the east.

 It seems odd to see cemetery superstitions in full sway in recent times.

 But an Anglo-Saxon burial ground (as opposed to a cemetery) in East Sussex has portions that run north to south, and other graves running at other orientations.
 It dates between the mid-fifth and mid-sixth centuries AD so the east-west orientation appears to have a Christian origin.

 Graves shouldn’t be left open overnight or they would herald another death.
 This one is a bit sticky for me, because it doesn’t specify an open but as-yet-unoccupied grave, or one containing a coffin.
 If it’s the former, then I’m guessing the second death could be whoever fell into an empty hole.
 If it’s the latter, then diggers should close the grave to deter grave robbers.